florenzen/JsonSchemaProvider/README.md

   [severe performance degradation](https://github.com/SteveGilham/altcover/issues/57) so code coverage evaluation are disabled by default to speed up the feedback loop.
   - `ENABLE_COVERAGE=1 ./build.sh` will enable code coverage evaluation

-## Documentation

-_Disclaimer:_ The type provider supports JSON schemas where the root level type is `object`, other JSON types are not supported.

 ## License